psf/black/README.md

 ### Using _Black_ with other tools

-While _Black_ enforces formatting that conforms to PEP 8, other tools may raise warnings about _Black_'s changes or will overwrite _Black_'s changes...
-I am looking at you [isort](https://pypi.org/p/isort).
+While _Black_ enforces formatting that conforms to PEP 8, other tools may raise warnings about _Black_'s changes or will overwrite _Black_'s changes.
+A good example of this is [isort](https://pypi.org/p/isort).
 Since _Black_ is barely configurable, these tools should be configured to neither warn about nor overwrite _Black_'s changes.